shaoshitong/G_VBSM_Dataset_Condensation/README.md

 }

 @inproceedings{wang2022what,
-  author = {Huan Wang and Suhas Lohit and Michael Jones and Yun Fu}, title = {What Makes a "Good" Data Augmentation in Knowledge Distillation -- A Statistical Perspective}, booktitle = {Neural Information Processing Systems}, year = {2022}
+    author = {Huan Wang and Suhas Lohit and Michael Jones and Yun Fu}, title = {What Makes a "Good" Data Augmentation in Knowledge Distillation -- A Statistical Perspective}, booktitle = {Neural Information Processing Systems},
+    year = {2022}
 }

 @inproceedings{
 cazenavette2022distillation,
-title={Dataset Distillation by Matching Training Trajectories}, author={George Cazenavette and Tongzhou Wang and Antonio Torralba and Alexei A. Efros and Jun-Yan Zhu}, booktitle={Computer Vision and Pattern Recognition}, year={2022}
+    title = {Dataset Distillation by Matching Training Trajectories}, author = {George Cazenavette and Tongzhou Wang and Antonio Torralba and Alexei A. Efros and Jun-Yan Zhu}, booktitle = {Computer Vision and Pattern Recognition}, year = {2022}
 }
 ```